Participate In Research

 Transcranial direct current stimulation (tDCS) is a neuromodulation technique that has been used previously to enhance fatigability and improve performance in simple motor tasks.
 However, its effect on brain excitability and motor performance after exercise in young and older adults is yet to be determined

 In this experiment, participants will receive three separate treatments of tDCS over a three-week period at the Helen Mayo South Building (Frome Road, Adelaide) and will be required to perform a sustained submaximal isometric fatiguing exercise of the elbow flexor muscles during each session.
-Brain excitability will be measured using transcranial magnetic stimulation (TMS), a painlesss non-invasive method of brain stimulation.
+Brain excitability will be measured using transcranial magnetic stimulation (TMS), a painless, non-invasive method of brain stimulation.
 Each session will last ~2.5 hrs and participants will be compensated $15 per hour in Coles/Myer gift cards as reimbursement for their time.

 Eligibility requirements